Demographic Research

 Demographic Research is a peer-reviewed, open access academic journal covering demography.
 It was established in 1999 and is published by Max Planck Institute for Demographic Research.
 The editor-in-chief is Jakub Bijak (University of Southampton).
+Tyler Myroniuk (University of Kansas) has served as an associate editor since 2022.
 According to the Journal Citation Reports, the journal has a 2016 impact factor of 1.320.